slackapi/java-slack-sdk/docs/guides/socket-mode.md

 String appLevelToken = "xapp-A111-222-xxx";

-// Issues a new WSS URL and set the value to the client try (SocketModeClient client = Slack.getInstance().socketMode(appLevelToken)) {
+// Issue a new WSS URL and set the value to the client try (SocketModeClient client = Slack.getInstance().socketMode(appLevelToken)) {
   // SocketModeClient has #close() method

-  // Adds a listener function to handle all raw WebSocket text messages
+  // Add a listener function to handle all raw WebSocket text messages
   // You can handle not only envelopes but also any others such as "hello" messages. client.addWebSocketMessageListener((String message) -> {
     // TODO: Do something with the raw WebSocket text message